kmcurry/stories/brigade/start_activity.md

 ## Notify
 When I Start an Activity I want to Notify the network.

-So that others will receive a link to the Activity:
+So that others will receive a link to the Activity...

-* When I send a New Activity email to brigade@codeforamerica.org
+* ...when I send a New Activity email to brigade@codeforamerica.org
-  * And watchers of the Activity
+  * ...and watchers of the Activity
-  * And people near me
+  * ...and people near me
-* When I send a New Activity tweet using the [#cfabrigade](https://twitter.com/#!/search/%23cfabrigade) hashtag
+* ...when I send a New Activity tweet using the [#cfabrigade](https://twitter.com/#!/search/%23cfabrigade) hashtag